A walk-in visit could kick you off a family doctor wait-list | CBC News

-An Ottawa woman says she was kicked off a provincial waiting list for a family doctor after visiting an Appletree walk-in clinic where she says she was rostered with a family doctor without her knowledge.
+An Ottawa woman says she was kicked off an Ontario waiting list for a family doctor after visiting an Appletree clinic where she says she was rostered with a family doctor without her knowledge.

 Charlotte Coates, 30, joined the Health Care Connect wait-list — a government-run matching program — in 2020 after her previous family physician retired.

-In June, a month after visiting the Appletree clinic on Preston Street in Ottawa, which accepts walk-ins, she says she discovered she was suddenly punted off the list.
+In June, a month after visiting the Appletree clinic on Preston Street in Ottawa, which accepts walk-ins, she said she discovered she was suddenly punted off the list.

 "At first I thought there must be a mistake," said Coates.